-- Human Rights: It should be noted that this issue is already covered by the Code of Ethics, which is binding for shareholders, members of the corporate bodies, top management, employees, including executives, and all those who, although external to Sesa, work directly or indirectly for the Company11.
+- Fight against active and passive corruption: For some time now, the fight against active and passive corruption has been dealt with within the framework of Organisational Model 231/01 adopted by the Parent Company and its subsidiaries; - Social and personnel issues: Personnel-related issues are dealt with primarily through Group Guidelines (see Chapter 5, Paragraph 1 - Code of Conduct) which set out the general principles with which to pursue a common logic of human resource management and development and specific policies on recruitment, management and development of personnel; - Human Rights: It should be noted that this issue is already covered by the Code of Ethics, which is binding for shareholders, members of the corporate bodies, top management, employees, including executives, and all those who, although external to Sesa, work directly or indirectly for the Company.
 In addition to this, in 2015 Sesa S.p.A. acquired SA8000 ethical certification, aimed at guaranteeing compliance by the company with certain key principles of corporate management relating to corporate social responsibility, including respect for human rights, respect for employee rights, protection against the exploitation of minors and guarantees of health and safety in the workplace; - Environment: The Group's commitment to environmental issues is active, and over time it has initiated processes to monitor consumption with a view to reducing it, thanks to the efficient use of resources and optimal waste management.